 Books are a powerhouse of knowledge, and the best mentors in times of need.
 We have curated a list of 9 books by Indian authors that will inspire the entrepreneur within you.

 In a profession, relatability is the most important.
 As a layman, you can look at entrepreneurship and wonder if you are fit for it.
-Hence, we begin our list with a book that narrates 20 stories of entrepreneurs who made it big without having the traditional MBA degree.
+Hence, we begin our list with a book that narrates 20 stories of entrepreneurs who made it big without having a traditional MBA degree.

 Textbook knowledge isn’t everything, right?